Helping millions of people navigate the world of technology.

 Exit the Registry Editor window and restart your PC to apply the changes.

-Do still get the ‘A required privilege is not held by the client’ error only while copying files on your Windows PC?
-You can Command Prompt to copy and move the file to another location and see if that works.
+Are you getting the “A required privilege is not held by the client” error only while copying files on your Windows PC?
+If so, use Command Prompt to copy and move the file to another location using these steps:

 Open Terminal (Admin) on Windows 11